brchen777/merkle_tree/Readme.md

 ### How to use ###

-1. Define hash function and sort function (Optional)
+1. Define hash function and compare function (Optional)
     ```javascript
     /*
     * @param {Buffer} value